getodk/docs/aggregate-install.rst

          </Configure>

 - `Configure your server and network devices <https://opendatakit.org/use/aggregate/tomcat-install/#Configure_for_Network_Access>`_ so that laptops or Android devices connecting to the internet from an external access point can access your server.
 If your organization has a network or systems administrator, contact them for assistance.
-The steps for this are :-
+The steps for this are:

    - configure your server firewall to allow access
    - make your server visible on the internet (optional)